 Weed Wrench Program

 The City of Golden Valley has weed wrenches available for use by residents.
-They can be checked out for up to seven days and picked up in the Physical Development Department in the lower level of City Hall during office hours (Monday through Friday, 8 am to 4:30 pm).
+They can be checked out for up to seven days and picked up in the Community Development Department in the lower level of City Hall during office hours (Monday through Friday, 8 am to 4:30 pm).
 When borrowing a wrench, residents must leave their name, address, phone number, and a $100 security deposit, which will be returned when the wrench is checked in.

 Please call the Engineering Division in advance to ensure there are wrenches available for use at 763-593-3986.